single issue in

 - While DC does not release its overall sales numbers, the execs indicated DC is still experiencing significant sales increases overall, despite the appearance of slipping market share numbers.
 (The exact verbiage: DC sales decreases are "far, far, far from the case.")

-- Execs said the overall "pie" for comic book sales is larger than it was pre-New 52, so while DC's market share percentage may not always have a higher number the last couple months, execs indicated their "piece" of the pie is growing.
+- Execs said the overall "pie" for comic book sales is larger than it was pre-New 52, so while DC's market share percentage may not always have a higher number the last couple months, execs indicated their "piece" of the pie is growing.- The formation of DC Entertainment (combining West and East Coast divisions) has apparently benefitted planning for tie-ins between comics and films.
+DC Comics has already started planning for the release of the Man of Steel film in June, expecting added interest in the company's Superman collections.

 - February will see an announcement of a tie-in to the Man of Steel movie for comic book retailers (our guess: The announcement is timed around the ComicsPRO annual membership meeting Feb.
 21-23).